webix-hub/docs/data/api/_dp.md

 @template:	api_method
 @descr:

-If there was not dataprocessor for the component - new one will be created.
+If there wasn't a dataprocessor for the component - a new one will be created.